GrantCuster/garden/content/posts/2024-06-30-19-58-04-Evolution-generation.md

 ## Exploring a space

 Looking over these, I think a lot about how AI generation is about exploring a space.
-Even chat is about steering the model into a space.
+Even a chat transcript is about steering the model into a space.

 For my own prototypes, it makes me think about experimenting more with the kind of transcripts I send to the model.
-For the model, a transcript is just a map to a certain space, where it then generates from.
-This makes me see transcripts (which can be procedurally edited or generated) as a tool, rather than an actual conversation record.
-I feel like there's something to do with that...
+I'm starting to see transcripts (which can be procedurally edited or generated) more as a tool, rather than an actual conversation record.